alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 }
 ```

--Editor Coroutines
+- Editor Coroutines

-In order for AltTester Unity SDK to work with your project you need dependency for Editor Coroutines.
+In order for AltTester Unity SDK to work with your project you need the dependency for Editor Coroutines.
 Add `"com.unity.editorcoroutines": "1.0.0` to your project `manifest.json`, inside `dependencies`.

 ```json
 {